You + NCSA =

 3rd Annual NCSA Students Research Conference

-3rd Annual NCSA Students Research Conference on April 23, from 2 – 6:30 pm in NCSA building.
+3rd Annual NCSA Students Research Conference on April 23, from 2:00 – 6:30 PM CT in NCSA building.
 No registration fee.
 Register by April 1 here.
-For more information please refer to this calendar page.

 CS grad student helps develop quantum-resistant security measures